 When I’m not in the classroom, I enjoy traveling, reading, triathlon (swimming, cycling and running), photography, hiking/camping, kayaking, watching football, baking, and star-gazing/astronomy.
 I’m also a registered yoga teacher.

-We have two shih tzu (Elvis & Tofu) and two foreign exchange children who attended Broughton High School, Lena (from Germany) who is working on her PhD in molecular biology in Berlin and Lauri (from Finland) who is currently serving his mandatory military service as a corpsman (I mean obviously) in the Finnish army.
+We have a new shih tzu puppy (Georgie) and a baby parakeet (Periwinkle) and two foreign exchange children who attended Broughton High School, Lena (from Germany) who just finished up her PhD in molecular biology and Lauri (from Finland) who is currently in nursing school.